-When Huzlers, a site which allows people to create prank news stories, ran a piece claiming that an Oklahoma City McDonald’s had used both human and horse meat in their burgers, the news spread like fire on social media and not everyone was sharp enough to realize it was all a hoax.
+When Huzlers, a site which allows people to create prank news stories, ran a piece claiming that an Oklahoma City McDonald’s had used both human and horse meat in their burgers, the news spread like fire on social media.
+Not everyone was sharp enough to realize it was all a hoax.

-This myth started from a YouTube video, which shows someone pouring molten copper over a Bic Mac sandwich.
-Many people assumed that the molten copper would melt the sandwich, but it stays intact, drawing conclusions about the preservatives in McDonald’s foods.
+This myth started from a YouTube video, which shows someone pouring molten copper over a Big Mac sandwich.
+Many people assumed that the molten copper would melt the sandwich.
+Yet it stays intact, drawing conclusions about the preservatives in McDonald’s foods.
 But the actual cause is called the Leidenfrost Effect, where the moisture in food evaporates rapidly, creating a vapor layer that insulates the food from the molten copper.

 Like the myth about their burgers, America’s favorite fries have gained a social media reputation for having an unnatural shelf life.
 Sure, your fries won’t grow mold or bacteria if it’s stored in a dry environment, but would you really go for two weeks’ old crispy spuds to satisfy a salty craving?
 We didn’t think so.

-McDonald’s did use beef tallow—a rendered cow fat—to fry up their famous crispy sides but they discontinued the practice in 1990, thanks to the health industry’s battle against saturated fat.
+McDonald’s did use beef tallow—a rendered cow fat—to fry up their famous crispy sides.
+But the practice was discontinued decades ago, thanks to the health industry’s battle against saturated fat.
 To replace beef tallow, the chain resorted to using vegetable oils with trans fats, but we all know about the trans fat ban.
 Today, you’ll find “natural beef flavor” in the World Famous fries and other McDonald’s dishes.
-What’s in it?
-We’re not sure, so any intel would be great.

 In a 2014 video by famed food writer Michael Pollan, he argued that McDonald’s picked only perfect potatoes for their fires and threw the rest away.
 This is half true because McDonald’s is picky about the potatoes they use in their fries.